naufalHaidar12342/naufalHaidar12342/README.md

 ## About me

-- 🏫 Final year of Bachelor of Informatics at Universitas Dian Nuswantoro.
+- 🏫 Bachelor of Informatics at Universitas Dian Nuswantoro (yippie I graduated in April !😊😭).
-- 📃 Currently working on paper as replacement for thesis that is required to graduate.
+- 📃 My thesis is now available to read on IEEE Xplore : [Human-Robot Interaction on Elderly Companion Robot Development Using Dual Intent Entity Transformer](https://ieeexplore.ieee.org/document/10405316)
-- 🌱 Currently learns about Javascript (Next.js, React.js), Chatbot (RASA Platform, etc)
+- 🌱 Learns about Javascript (Next.js, React.js), Chatbot (RASA Platform, etc)
   - 🏖️ I'm taking a break from Android dev.
 I don't know yet when I come back playing with Android Studio 🤣😭
 - 👯 I’m looking to collaborate on website project.
 For android based project, I'm taking a break for now.
 - 📫 How to reach me: [Telegram](https://t.me/heydar12342)